nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 - Use JAVAARJUNA_HOME to locate property file. https://github.com/nmcl/sandbox/issues/73

+- Some tidying up, specifically around deprecated features and warnings, e.g., finalize usage.
+Some of these are commented out, some deleted.

 ----

 When building make sure to install imake and set CLASSPATH to classes directory.
 Also make sure to set JAVAARJUNA_HOME to the installation directory where the build artefacts will eventually go.